 Does insurance cover varicose vein treatment?
+In a word…yes!

-Treatment for varicose veins, venous insufficiency, and venous ulcers is covered by most commercial insurance plans – like United Healthcare, Aetna, Blue Shield of California, Cigna, and Anthem Blue Cross – and government insurance programs like Medicare and Medi-Cal but insurance companies like United Healthcare typically want to make sure that you are not seeking varicose vein treatment simply for cosmetic purposes.
+Treatment for varicose veins, venous insufficiency, and venous ulcers is covered by most commercial insurance plans – like United Healthcare, Aetna, Blue Shield of California, Cigna, and Anthem Blue Cross – and government insurance programs like Medicare, but insurance companies like United Healthcare typically want to make sure that you are not seeking varicose vein treatment simply for cosmetic purposes.
 No insurance covers cosmetic sclerotherapy for spider veins.
 Insurers want to ensure that you do have real varicose veins and a situation where the circulation is causing you some sort of symptom or problem with your skin or legs.
 Even if you don’t have visible varicose veins and have totally normal appearing legs, you may still have symptoms of vein disease caused by venous insufficiency.
 Venous insufficiency is the root cause of varicose veins, a condition where blood flows backwards in the vein (also called reflux) and pools in the lower legs instead of circulating effectively back to the heart.

 When will insurance companies cover treatment?